 - limit the use of the land

-- cause corrosion to building structures
+- ° cause corrosion to building structures

 - reduce land values.

-How do I find out if the land is contaminated?
+How do I find out if the land I want to sell is contaminated?

-- Find out about the previous uses of the land you are conveyancing, or of any neighbouring land. - Check out the HAIL in this brochure to see if your site has the potential to be contaminated based on past activities. - Check with your local district or city council for any information they may have about the area. - Contact the contaminated sites staff at your regional or unitary council and ask if they hold any information on the site you are conveyancing. - Get a site investigation done the level of risk can only be assessed on a site-by-site basis. - o Ask questions of the vendor and real estate agent.
+- Find out about the previous uses of the land you intend to sell, or of any neighbouring land. - Check out the HAIL in this brochure to see if your site has the potential to be contaminated based on past activities. - Check with your local district or city council for any information they may have about the area. - o Contact the contaminated sites staff at your regional or unitary council and ask if they already hold any information on the site you want to sell. - Get a site investigation done the level of risk can only be assessed on a site-by-site basis. - Ask your lawyer about pre-contractual questionnaires.

 Who is responsible for a contaminated site?
 The landowner is generally responsible and liable for cleaning up a contaminated site, even if contamination was caused by a previous owner.
-It is therefore in the interests of both the vendor and the purchaser to investigate the property thoroughly.
+As the vendor you must not mislead any prospective purchasers about the state of the property.